vmx17/ProtoDraw-with-DirectN/README.md

 - Rare (fixed?).
 In "line add" state machine, iteration to add line (press mouse, move mouse and release mouse) cause access violation error.

 ## known bug
 - even though after successful update, the added data is incorrectly appears in vertex buffer.
-(There are is matrix unmatch.
-Left up (0,0) is tranlated center of the screen.)
+There is matrix unmatch.
+(Left up (0,0) is tranlated center of the screen.)
 - changing windows size does not invoke swap chain resize.
 Repeating resizing action fix this.

 ## issue